Datarista/Documentation/_entries/0500_permissionset.md

 ![Click Checkboxes Save]({{ site.baseurl }}/img/500/check_all.png)

 >For custom objects with many fields, this step is tedious.
-For more advanced users copy and paste the following Javascript into your browsers developer's console:
+For more advanced users, copy and paste the following Javascript into your browsers developer's console.
+This javascript code will only work in Salesforce Classic.
+If you are using lightning, please switch to Classic mode to execute.
 {:.warning}
 ```javascript
 var allInputs = document.getElementsByTagName("input");